mb-dir/benchmarking-vue-react/README.md

 ## Folder Structure

 - `vue-forum`: Contains the Vue.js implementation of the internet forum application.
-- `react-forum` :hourglass_flowing_sand:: Contains the React.js implementation of the internet forum application.
+- `react-forum`: Contains the React.js implementation of the internet forum application.

 ## Project Features